theKashey/devolution/README.md

 - __!!__ doesn't play well with script _prefetching_ - you have to manually specify to prefetch `esm` version, not the "original" one.
 - may duplicate polyfills across the chunks.
-Not a big deal.
+Don't worry much

 ### API
 You may file devolution manually
 ```js
 import {devolute} from 'devolution';

 await devolute(sourceDist, destDist, mainBundle, polyfillsAreBundled)

 // for example